 It can’t.
-Customerization requires that you clearly understand the requirements of the smallest customer group possible and that you be aware of their changes as time marches on.
+To stand-out you need to clearly understand the requirements of the smallest customer group possible and be aware of how their wants and desires change as time marches on.

-CL is a liberating marketing notion that demands the marketer take as broad a view of the customer as possible; myopia will not make you DiFFERENT.
+Customer learning is a liberating notion that demands the marketer take as broad a view of the customer as possible; myopia will not make you DiFFERENT.

-And, it is done by employees not 3rd party contractors.
+And, it is performed by employees not 3rd party contractors.
 Any competency that confers strategic advantage to an organization should not be outsourced.
 Keep it inside and be brilliant at it.

-Check out Section Three of my book for more.
-In a nutshell, if you don’t add Customer Learning to your customer research arsenal you’ll never BE DiFFERENT.
+If you don’t add customer learning to your customer research arsenal you’ll never BE DiFFERENT.

 - Posted 7.18.09 at 11:20 am by Roy Osing